playcanvas/blog/_posts/2024-02-08-massive-upgrade-for-playcanvas-developer-site.markdown

 ## API Reference

 We are not just launching a new Developer Site today.
-We are also launching our branch new, upgraded [API Reference Manual](https://api.playcanvas.com/)!
+We are also launching our brand new, upgraded [API Reference Manual](https://api.playcanvas.com/)!

 ![API Reference Site](/assets/media/api-reference-site.png)